Tsukina-7mochi/github-cards/readme.md

 <gh-repo-card name="Tsukina-7mochi/github-cards></gh-repo-card>
 ```

-See more example in `example` directory.
+See more example in `docs` directory.

 ## API